RajaJaganathan/express-error-handling/README.md

 class ResourceNotFound extend Error { }
 ```

-It's up to us to decide but I felt too many error classes which bring with some maintenance, enforce the consistency for error classes seems like it is unnecessary for javascript application.
-For example node.js errors itself categorized into few type of errors.
+It's up to us to decide but I felt too many error classes which bring some maintenance, enforce the consistency for error classes seems like it is unnecessary for javascript application.
+For example, In node.js internally errors are categorized into few type of errors.

 Let's define ApplicationError class